Nail fungus, otherwise called Onychomycosis, is caused by the reproduciton of fungus cell due to many reasons…

 Well, there exists two major types of fungal infections; the Distal Subungual Onychomycosis and the White Superficial Onychomycosis and they affect the nails in a simple, but different manner.

 First, The Distal Subungual Onychomycosis is the worst of the two as it affects not only the actual nail but also the skin under it.
-This makes it much harder for the fungal infection to be treated and might sadly last forever as, we can say, the fungi has inhabited the skin.
+This makes it much harder to treat the fungal infection.
+This issue might sadly last forever as, we can say, the fungi has inhabited the skin.
 At that point, operations might just be of the only options.

 On the other hand, The White Superficial Onychomycosis is the more common and more easily treated type of infection.
 That is because only the nail is infected and not the skin around or under.